 Building Better Communities is a nonprofit, grassroots organization that helps bridge the gap between local law enforcement and our communities.

 Home Works is a 501(c)(3) nonprofit organization dedicated to repairing homes of low-income residents, often retired and disabled individuals.
 Youth and adult volunteers come together to meet the needs of these homeowners, empowering the community as a whole.

 The Junior League of Columbia is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.
 The League seeks to strengthen the health and well-being of children and families in the Midlands.

 - Junior Woman's Club of Columbia

 The Junior Women's League strives to equip young women to support the arts, preserve natural resources, advance education, promote healthy lifestyles, encourage civic involvement, and work toward world peace and understanding.
-One of this organization's main area's of focus is to help support the Palmetto Place Children's Shelter.

 - Keep the Midlands Beautiful